ev0clu/stock-market-app/README.md

 ## Features

 - Allow user to search stock market data
-- [Alpha Vantage Api](https://www.alphavantage.co/) has used to obtain the data for the stocks
+- [Alpha Vantage API](https://www.alphavantage.co/) has used to obtain the data for the stocks
 - There are three views: a search view, a detail view and a favourite view
 - The search view allow users to search for a stock by entering its symbol or name
 - The detail view display information about the selected stock, including its name, symbol, current price, and any other relevant data that can obtain from Alphavantage.
-Additionaly, user can add this stock to the favourites based on the symbol
+Additionaly, user can add this stock to the favourites based on the stock's symbol
-- The favourite view displays the favourites that use previously added to the container
+- The favourite view displays the favourites that use previously added to the list and also can get the latest stock market data if click on a symbol
-- LocalStorage used to store favourite stocks
+- LocalStorage used to store the favourite stocks
+- HighChart API used to display stock price data on a chart
 - Hosted on Vercel
 - Responsive design